gaborkukucska/TrippleEffect/README.md

-# TrippleEffect
+# TrippleEffect 🧑‍🚒🧑‍🏫👩‍🔧

 **TrippleEffect** is an asynchronous, collaborative multi-agent framework designed with a browser-based user interface, optimized for environments like Termux.
-It allows multiple Language Model (LLM) agents to work together on complex tasks, coordinated through a central backend and managed via a web UI.
+It allows multiple Language Model (LLM) agents to work together on complex tasks, coordinated through a central backend and managed via a web UI powered by multiple external API providers like Ollama, LiteLLM, Openrouter, Google, Anthropic and DeepSeek.

 ## Core Concept

 The system orchestrates a configurable number of LLM agents (defaulting to three, hence the name "TrippleEffect").
-Users interact with the system through a web interface to submit tasks via text, voice (planned), or file uploads.
-Agents can collaborate, delegate sub-tasks, utilize tools within sandboxed environments, and stream their responses back to the user interface in real-time.
+Users interact with the system through a web interface to submit tasks via text, voice, camera, or file uploads.
+The agents are fully customisable (provider, model, system prompt, persona, temperature, top-p, etc., can collaborate, delegate sub-tasks, utilize tools within sandboxed environments, and stream their responses back to the user interface in real-time.

 ## Key Features